Actions and Detail Panel

 Subscribe to WisconsinWatch.org to receive our free email newsletter highlighting recent stories and news at the Center.

-It will include sessions on how to find strong investigative stories, how to use the state's open records law, how to use data, the art of the interview, and how to use multimedia in investigative journalism, and inside looks at award-winning investigative stories.
+The workshop will include sessions on how to find strong investigative stories, how to use the state’s open records law, the art of the interview, how to use multimedia in investigative journalism, and inside looks at award-winning investigative stories.

-The workshop will be held from 1:30 to 4:30 p.m. on Thursday, March 30, immediately before the seventh annual Wisconsin Watchdog Awards reception and dinner at The Madison Club, 5 E. Wilson St.
+The workshop will be held from 2 to 4:45 p.m. on Thursday, March 30, immediately before the Wisconsin Watchdog Awards reception and dinner.